lrcfmd/rlcsp/README.md

 You can install a MySQL server on local machine using this guide: https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing

 ################################################################################

-You can run FUSE or MC-EMMA with Reinforce by running according input files.
-To do it you need first to download and install FUSE (link) or MC-EMMA (link).
+To use Reinforce in FUSE or MC-EMMA you need first to download and install FUSE (link) or MC-EMMA (link).
+Then fill fields 'host', 'database', 'user', 'password' to access your MySQL Server in the chosen input file.
+Then you can run the input file.